 The Constitution gives three types of power to the national government:

-Concurrent powers of federal and state governments overlap.
-For example, both may, levy taxes, make and enforce laws, and borrow money.
+Some powers of federal and state governments overlap.
+For example, both may collect taxes, make and enforce laws, and borrow money.

 The founders carefully divided powers between federal and state governments.
-Their careful separating and blending of state and national powers guarded against tyranny, allowed for more citizen participation in government, and provided a mechanism for incorporating new policies and programs.
+The federal system that balances state and national powers helped them guard against autocracy, allowed citizen participation in government, and allowed new policies and programs.

 Source: The Founders and Federalism